nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a commission: `addcom`

-Adds a commission to the currently selected customer.
-Similar to `addcus`, this can be done via the command line or the graphical interface.
+Adds a commission to the currently opened customer.

-**Adding by the Command-Line interface**

 Format: `addcom n/TITLE f/FEE d/DEADLINE s/STATUS [p/DESCRIPTION] [t/TAG]...​`
 * Fee is the amount you are charging the customer for this commission.